onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The great feminization is allowing women to define the end goal of our competition and system.
 Women can direct the cooperative incentive.
 Women can shift us from destructive competition towards cooperation by redefining status.
 Women can define humanity’s direction and reduce war.
 The ones who give birth biologically shall determine how they give birth ideologically

+We need to feminize our incentives but in the proper way - we can empower women to paint wisdom into our civilisational incentives.
+Women give birth and create life and women should define how to reign in on our own destructive tendencies of unnecessary

+Feminism’s greatest strength is the potential to share the next generation the most How do we make smarter mothers?

 Not knowing your neighbours is whack